Qprop/Galaxy-of-Thoughts/README.md

 Interestingly language like life is not infinite it is finite, with historical material mentioning that some of languages are extinct and others are new languages, other languages are old language which have survived the times.
 Other languages are still taught and spoken but not actively used for example Latin.
 Forgive me if am limited in scope interms of all languages spoken and the emerging or disappearance of language.

-One thing for sure is converging of languages which is being experienced, it is as if we at some poit are working to words one common universal language, the new langauge will have interesting facets inclusion of pictorial representation some already have names Emojis :).
+One thing for sure is converging of languages which is being experienced, it is as if we at some point are working to words one common universal language, the new langauge will have interesting facets inclusion of pictorial representation some already have names Emojis :).
 Which ever that language will be we have already translated most commonly spoken languages to other commonly spoken languages.
 With the emergence of natural language processing then this translation will continue further as word translation has happened the next frontier will be sentence structure translation.